amandavhernan/enviro_complaints/README.md

 * What's the best schedule for updates?

-Since the dataset is updated one a day, it makes the most sense to check for complaints everyday rather than on a weekly basis.
+Since the dataset is updated once a day, it makes the most sense to check for complaints everyday rather than on a weekly basis.
 I also noticed that the dataset is updated early in the day, which is why I set my bot to run at 9:30 a.m. everyday.
 I also made the decision to run it earlier in the day rather than later because if this bot was used in a newsroom setting, getting this update early would allow more time for additional reporting.

 ## Update | 3/19/23